How Reserved Instances are applied

 instances running, which is equivalent to 16 normalized units/hour (2x8).
 In this case, the fourm4.large

-regional Reserved Instances provide the billing benefit to an entire hour of usage of the twom4.xlarge
+regional Reserved Instances provide the full billing benefit to the usage of the twom4.xlarge

 instances. -